 Now here’s where the secret comes in.
 When we asked them what these markets were, they went closed lips on us.
 Regardless of how hard we tried, we couldn’t get it out of them.
 So in many ways this is a non report since the only news we have regarding ArtisticPreneur is that they are considering other avenues of audiences.
 We do know though how very seriously ArtisticPreneur takes in looking for the fit with a demographic.
 They literally wrote the book about this with some of the eBooks they’ve written about the topic.
 So it’s anyone’s guess who they are reaching out.
 As new information comes in we’ll keep you posted.

-ArtisticPreneurship is a variation on Entertainment Entrepreneurship, the difference being that Entertainment Entrepreneurship is the art of combining an entertainment approach to achieving your entrepreneurial goals, whereas ArtisticPreneurship uses a creative approach (including entertainment) to achieve those goals.
+Entertainment Entrepreneurship is the art of combining an entertainment approach to achieving your entrepreneurial goals, whereas Art Gush as a practice uses a creative approach (including entertainment) to achieve those goals.
 In other words the first is entertainment based, while the latter has a more general creative take.

 Is it possible to be good at both art and business?
 Coming up are some ArtisticPreneur celebrities who seem to indicate that the answer is “Yes!”